AmoghNalla/my2_nalla/README.md

 # Scientists Quotes

-> He who can listen to the music in the midst of noise can achieve great things. - *Heinlein*
+>"He who can listen to the music in the midst of noise can achieve great things. "- *Heinlein*

-> Build a strong base.
-The journey to peaks of excellence requires a strong base camp. - *CNR Rao*
+>"Build a strong base.
+The journey to peaks of excellence requires a strong base camp. "- *CNR Rao*

 ---